GlennChia/attendy/backend/README.md

 |      | status             | punctual, late, absent.
 Default: Absent.
 Changed only when the user makes changes.
 Time based |
 |      | timeIn             | In case we need to do manual verification                    |

+# 4. User management

+## 4.1 Signup

+Use bcrypt to hash the password

+Create a jwt token upon signing up.
+Token created based on id.